matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

 By grouping everything under the name of the interface, we built a structure the follows a similar logic to a YANG-model `list` node; YANG `lists` are keyed structures, so in our case the name of the interface is a key to get the underlying data (such as oper status, ip address, and so on).
-To be more clear, we can write a YANG model that's roughly equivalent to the structure of the data produced by our parser:
+To be more clear and intentional, we can write a YANG model that's roughly equivalent to the structure of the data produced by our parser:

 ```yang
 ... <definitions, imports above>